-NOTICE The gearbox oil have to meet requirements of API GL 5 class.
-The gearbox of this snowmobile has been developed and validated using the XPSTM Synthetic gear oil.
-BRP strongly recommends the use of its XPS Synthetic gear oil at all times.
+NOTICE If the recommended XPS gearbox oil is not available, use a 75W140 gear oil that meets the API GL-5 specification.
+The gearbox of this snowmobile has been developed and validated using the XPSTM oil.
+BRP strongly recommends the use of its XPS oil at all times.
 Damages caused by oil which is not suitable for the gearbox will not be covered by the BRP limited warranty.